Cleeng/mediastore-sdk/README.md

 <UpdateProfile />
 ```

-#### CheckoutConsents
+#### <a id="checkout-consents-header"></a>CheckoutConsents

-CheckoutConsents is a siple form that contains all consents that have to be confirmed by Customer.
+`CheckoutConsents` is a simple form that contains all consents that have to be confirmed by a customer.

-After successful form submition user will be redirected into url that is passed via `redirectUrl`.
+After successful form submission the customer will be redirected into an url that is passed via `redirectUrl`.

 Usage: